automizer-cloud/automizer.cloud-affiliate-api-docs/docs/requests.md

 ### Rate limit

-The API is limited to 15 requests per minute per user.
+The API is limited to 6 requests per minute per user.

-If the limit is exceeded, you'll receive a `429 HTTP error` with the following body: `Too Many Attempts.`
+If the limit is exceeded, you'll receive a `429 HTTP error`.

 You can check the response headers to determine how many requests you have left:

 Header                | Present       | Description
 --------------------- | ------------- | ----------------------------------------------------------------------------
-x-ratelimit-limit     | Always        | The number of requests allowed per minute. x-ratelimit-remaining | Always        | The number of requests remaining for the current minute. x-ratelimit-reset     | Limit reached | The time at which the current rate limit window resets in UTC epoch seconds.
+X-RateLimit-Limit     | Always        | The number of requests allowed per minute.
+X-RateLimit-Remaining | Always        | The number of requests remaining for the current minute.
+X-RateLimit-Reset     | Limit reached | The time at which the current rate limit window resets in UTC epoch seconds.
+Retry-After           | Limit reached | The number of seconds to wait before retrying the operation.